Morpho-lang/morpho-cli/help/string.md

     "\n" // newline
     "\r" // line feed
     "\t" // tab
-    "\xNN" // specify an ASCII character with two hex digits "\uNNNN" // specify a unicode character with four hex digits "\UNNNNNNNN" // specify a unicode character with eight hex digits
+    "\xhh" // specify an ASCII character with two hex digits "\uhhhh" // specify a unicode character with four hex digits "\Uhhhhhhhh" // specify a unicode character with eight hex digits

-Unicode characters are converted to UTF8 automatically.
+Unicode characters are converted to UTF8 by the morpho compiler.

 You can also create strings using the constructor function `String`, which takes any number of parameters: